petrumateibogdan/Cybersecurity-Journey/TryHackMe/Cyber Security 101 /M05-Networking.md

 # 5. Wireshark: The Basics

-# University Study Notes: Wireshark Fundamentals (Subject 1)

-I just finished my university lab on Wireshark.
-Since I need to review this for my finals, I've summarized everything I learned about how to use it for packet analysis.

 ##  What I Learned About Wireshark
 I learned that Wireshark is a network packet analyzer that lets me sniff live traffic or inspect PCAP files.